mgherghi/Warez/README.md

 - [Temp Mail](https://anonym.to/?https://temp-mail.org/en/) - Keep spam out of your mail and stay safe - just use a disposable temporary email address!
 - [Tempr eMail](https://anonym.to/?https://tempr.email/fr/) - Similar service like Temp Mail, it's from the same provider.
 - [Firefox Private Relay](https://anonym.to/?https://relay.firefox.com/) - Addon to create a temp eMail, the source code can be found over [here](https://anonym.to/?https://github.com/mozilla/fx-private-relay).
 - [33 Mail](https://anonym.to/?https://www.33mail.com/) - Create a new e-mail address whenever you need one.
 Maintain complete control over active addresses.
-Forwards all mail to your existing e-mail address.
-- [Fake Mail Generator](https://anonym.to/?https://fakedetail.com/) - Generate fake eMails for almost all popular eMail providers.
+Forwards all mail to your existing e-mail addres(https://anonym.to/?https://fakedetail.com/) - Generate fake eMails for almost all popular eMail providers.

 **[`^        back to top        ^`](#readme)**